steveuniverseuwu/EvidenceShield6/MIGRATION_GUIDE.md

 ## Overview

-The EvidenceShield project has been successfully consolidated from a confusing dual-directory structure into a clean, single-configuration setup.
+The ChainGuard project has been successfully consolidated from a confusing dual-directory structure into a clean, single-configuration setup.
 This guide helps you understand what changed and how to use the new structure.

 ## ⚠️ Important: What Changed